lahell/PSDiscoveryProtocol-SCCM-HWInventory/README.md

     Invoke-DiscoveryProtocolCapture -Type CDP | Get-DiscoveryProtocolData
     Invoke-DiscoveryProtocolCapture -Type LLDP | Get-DiscoveryProtocolData

-The information returned by the commands above is what we have to work with when creating our custom WMI class.
+The information returned by the commands above is what we have to work with when creating our new CIM class.

 ## Setup PSDiscoveryProtocol Baseline